 The analyses done by SENSE and IMARES showed that fish farming was economically feasible using least-cost formulations based on the available resources.
-However, at national level there is a shortage of protein as wel.
-The industry is now dependent on imported fish meal.
-Only part of this can be replaced by plant protein such as soy bean cake.
-Waste from abatoirs which is now discarded in the rivers is one potential source of animal protein that could solve part of the problem.
+However, at a national level, there is a shortage of protein as well.
+The industry is now dependent on imported fish meals.
+Only part of this can be replaced by plant protein such as soybean cake.
+Waste from abattoirs which is now discarded in the rivers is one potential source of animal protein that could solve part of the problem.

 Final Advice to the Netherlands Embassy

-Based on the results of the institutional analyses SENSE adviced the Embassy to focus on two value chains in one production area, or one value chain in two areas.
+Based on the results of the institutional analyses SENSE advised the Embassy to focus on two value chains in one production area or one value chain in two areas.
 Fragmentation is to be avoided.
 Once the project would be running well, a commodity or area could be added.

-SENSE adviced the embassy to start with the oignon-shallot value chain and fish farming, either around Mopti or Segou.
+SENSE advised the embassy to start with the oignon-shallot value chain and fish farming, either around Mopti or Segou.
 In case Mopti is chosen, fish processing can be added.
-The inner delta around Mopti is the most important area for capture fisheries.
-If Ségou is chosen, the meat chain can be added, because South of Ségou soy-bean can still be farmed.
+The inner delta around Mopti is the most important area for capturing fisheries.
+If Ségou is chosen, the meat chain can be added, because the South of Ségou soy-bean can still be farmed.